metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 }
 ```

-### feature.fs.local {#feature-fs-local}

-Specify file path patterns that if matched will be opened locally.

 ### feature.fs.read_write {#feature-fs-read_write}

 Specify file path patterns that if matched will be read and written to the remote.